sime3134/g-calendar-fetcher/README.md

 The GCalendarParser constructor accepts an options object with the following properties:

 - `url` (required): The URL of the Google Calendar iCal feed.
+Can also be a file on your own server.
-- `amountOfPastEvents` (required): The number of past events to retrieve.
-Use -1 to retrieve all events.
+- `amountOfPastEvents` (default: -1): The number of past events to retrieve.
+Use -1 to retrieve all events, 0 for none, or any positive integer for a specific amount.

 ### Returned Events

 The fetchEvents method returns a promise that resolves to an array of parsed calendar events.
 Each event object has the following properties:

-- `startDate`: The start date of the event (in the Luxon DateTime format).
+- `startDate`: The UTC start date of the event (in the Luxon DateTime format).
-- `endDate`: The end date of the event (in the Luxon DateTime format).
+- `endDate`: The UTC end date of the event (in the Luxon DateTime format).
 - `summary`: The summary or title of the event.
 - `description`: The description of the event.
 - `location`: The location of the event.
 - `duration`: The duration of the event.
-- `isPast`: If the event has passed the current local time.
+- `isPast`: If the event has passed the current time.
 - `ics`: The raw ics text data for the event.

+#### Ordering

+Events are first split into future and past events based on their UTC end time.
+Future events are ordered by start date (earliest first), followed by past events ordered by end date (most recent first).
+The events are then returned as one array.

 ### Formatting Times

+Time is always in UTC from version 0.7.0.

 Note that the times in the events are unpadded so 01:05 will be displayed as 1:5.
 To fix this, you can use the toFormat() method in Luxon.
 For example, toFormat('HH:mm') will display the time as 01:05.